 I can’t process the possibility of it all.
 It’s all too surreal.

-And, that flat out scares me!
-Drugs don’t discriminate.
-If misused, even innocently, they’ll take down a perfectly normal, sane individual.
-Left unchecked, they’ll destroy every aspect of a once beautiful life.
+Even so, drugs don’t discriminate.
+If misused, even innocently, they can down a perfectly normal, sane individual.
+Left unchecked, they can destroy every aspect of a once beautiful life.